Expanded supports - Helping Ukrainian newcomers settle in Alberta

 1. Complete an application form.

-2. Take photocopies of your identification.
+2. Take photocopies of your identification and immigration documents.

 PO Box 1360, Station A